The Original Bar and Nightclub:

 “After Adam and I Dj’ed together, our perspective on business changed.
 When the local bar was up for lease, we knew we had a great opportunity.
 Adam developed the business plan in a business class at MSU and I created a logo.
 At just 21 and 22 years old, we walked up to the owners and handed them Adam’s business plan, and they loved it.
 It’s a crazy story.”

 The Original saw success from the very beginning and, just one year after opening, they were able to purchase the building through a partnership with Dakota Business Lending and Bremer Bank.
 They secured an SBA 504 loan to purchase the building, which allowed them to cut down their lease expenses and obtain a fixed, below-market interest rate at affordable terms.
-Then, more than 15 years later, their success allowed them to secure a second SBA 504 loan, this time with Town and Country Credit Union, to construct and build their own bar and concern venue – something that has been their dream since day one.
+Then, more than 15 years later, their success allowed them to secure a second SBA 504 loan, this time with Town and Country Credit Union, to construct and build their own bar and concert venue – something that has been their dream since day one.

 “We had two goals from the very beginning: to own our building, and then eventually to build a new bar and concert venue to call our own.
 By using the SBA 504 program, we were able to bring these dreams to life, take our business to the next level, and really separate ourselves from all other places.
 We wouldn’t be where we are today without it."